mullenkamp/shockdb/README.rst

 ShockDB
 ==================================

+*WARNING* The lmdb backend does not seem to work properly in real world tests.
+Excessive CPU usage and data corruption seems to occur.
+Do not use this package (and probably not the python-lmdb package either).
+If you're using linux, then `shelflet <https://github.com/mullenkamp/shelflet>`_ is a good alternative.

 Introduction
 ------------
 ShockDB uses `LMDB <http://www.lmdb.tech>`_ as the backend database, `python-lmdb <https://lmdb.readthedocs.io>`_ as the python bindings to the lmdb C library, and `lmdbm <https://github.com/Dobatymo/lmdb-python-dbm>`_ as a template to create a python key-value database in the style of `dbm <https://docs.python.org/3/library/dbm.html>`_ and `shelve <https://docs.python.org/3/library/shelve.html>`_.
 As such, the API uses all of the same python dictionary methods python programmers are used to.